 Spain is a country unique to all of Europe.
 No wonder it’s one of the most popular travel destinations in the world.
-There are also many famous monuments throughout Spain that attract thousands of tourists every year.
+If you’re planning 5 days in Spain soon, this guide on where to go in Spain with 3 unique Spain itineraries will make your travel planning a breeze.

-The diverse geography and rich heritage offers travelers everything they desire, from beautiful beaches and medieval castles to party islands.
-Traveling in Spain is suitable for all groups of people, both young and old, from history nerds to party animals.
+The diverse geography, rich heritage, and famous Spanish monuments offer travelers everything they desire, from beautiful beaches and medieval castles to luxurious party islands.

-Before you dive into the plethora of possible Spain travel itineraries, it is wise to learn a few basics of Spain, like weather, currency, transport and best travel destinations.
-After reading this guide, you will be more equipped and ready to be the perfect Spain trip planner.
+Before you dive into the plethora of possible Spain travel itineraries, it is wise to learn a little bit about Spain, like weather, currency, transport, and best travel destinations.
+Once you’ve learned the basics, all there’s left to do is pick the best Spain Itinerary for your Spanish vacation.

 Getting around Spain has become much easier thanks to the excellent public transport options.
-These include long-distances buses, high-speed trains and internal flights.
+These include long-distance buses, high-speed trains, and internal flights.
+Don’t worry.
+The options aren’t too overwhelming, and having such variety makes planning a trip to Spain easier.

 Buses are the most economical way to get around Spain, although long distances could be uncomfortable.
-If you’re interested in exploring smaller towns and villages, often the only option will be local buses.
+If you’re interested in exploring smaller towns and villages, often the only option will be local buses (or private transfers).

-Most of the time you can buy your bus ticket from the driver as you get in, but long-distance routes can be booked in advance.
-Websites like Movelia make it easy to search for buses online.
+Most of the time, you can buy your bus ticket from the driver as you get in, but long-distance routes can be booked in advance.
+The Movelia website makes it easy to search for buses online.

 If you’re pressed for time, budget airlines may be the best way to hop between cities.
-When travelling to the Balearic or other islands, flying is the fastest and often the cheapest way to get there.
+When traveling to the Balearic or other islands, flying is the fastest and often the cheapest way to get there.
 The cheapest airlines are EasyJet and Ryanair.
-Keep in mind that checked luggage is not included in the price and will cost an additional 25-40 EUR per bag.
+Keep in mind that checked luggage is not included in the price and will cost an additional fee per bag.

-Renting a car (you can find rental options here) is a great way to determine your own route and pace while travelling through Spain.
-However, even though the cost of renting a car can be low, there are a lot of additional costs to consider like parking fees, fuel, toll gates, and an international driving license.
+Renting a car is a great way to determine your own route and pace while traveling through Spain.
+However, even though the cost of renting a car can be low, there are a lot of additional costs to consider, like parking fees, fuel, toll gates, and an international driving license.

 Spain has a well-connected rail system with both high-speed and regular trains.
-Spain’s national train network is operated by RENFE.
 Tickets can be quite cheap and save a lot of time, but booking in advance is often necessary.
-A train from Barcelona to Madrid on a high-speed train only takes 2.5 hours and can cost as little as 30 Euro.
+A train from Barcelona to Madrid on a high-speed train only takes 2.5 hours and can cost as little as 30 Euros ($33 USD).

-Check out our post to learn more about travelling by train in Spain!
+Check out our post to learn more about traveling by train in Spain!

 Hitchhiking

 Europe is a safe and popular destination for hitchhikers, although this would require a lot of flexibility and could be uncomfortable.
-HitchWiki is the best resource for travellers who want to tramp their way through Spain.
+Online guides for travelers who want to hitchhike through Europe are great sources of information while you’re on the go.

-Spain is a lovely destination year-round with the best time to travel being Spring (March to May) and Fall (September to November).
+Spain is a lovely destination year-round, with the best time to visit Spain being Spring (March to May) and Fall (September to November).

-Peak season is during the summer from June to the end of August.
-Prices are higher, it gets crowded and many accommodations may be booked out.
-This is the best time for beach hopping and partying.
+Peak season is during the summer, from June to the end of August.
+Prices are higher, it gets crowded, and many accommodations may be booked out, so it’s best to make reservations and plan your 5 day Spain itinerary in advance.
+This time of the year is best for beach hopping and partying.

 Spain has a very moderate temperature, and even in winter, it doesn’t get too cold.
-The only snowfall occurs in the North, usually only in the mountains.
+The only snowfall occurs in the North, usually only in the Spanish Pyrenees and the Sierra Nevada mountains.

 Although Spain is a relatively safe country, accidents do happen.
-Travel insurance is invaluable, especially if renting a car or doing more extreme activities like hiking Camino de Santiago.
+Travel insurance is invaluable, especially if renting a car or doing more extreme activities like taking on Camino de Santiago while hiking in Spain.

-Check with your insurance company if you are covered while travelling.
-If not, World Nomads is a very reputable company popular amongst travellers.
+Check with your insurance company if you are covered while traveling.
+If not, World Nomads is a very reputable company popular amongst travelers.

-Spain is a diverse country with world-famous cities, quaint towns and charming villages.
-As well as culturally wealthy autonomous regions and over 50 beautiful provinces and islands.
+Spain is a diverse country with world-famous cities, quaint towns, charming villages, and stunning beaches.
+It also boasts culturally rich regions and over 50 beautiful provinces and islands.

-Lest you give your life to exploring all the nooks and crannies of Spain, you won’t be able to see all the country has to offer.
-To make your travel plans simpler, we’ve gathered the top 10 places to see in this magnificent Mediterranean country.
+Lest you give your life to exploring all the nooks and crannies of Spain, you won’t be able to see all the country has to offer, especially not with a short Spain 5-day itinerary.
+To make your travel plans simpler, and to ensure you see the best of Spain, we’ve gathered the top 10 places to see in this magnificent Mediterranean country.

 1. Barcelona

-The mesmerising seaside capital of Catalonia is embedded with rich culture, fantastical art and architecture, and a world-renowned food scene.
+The mesmerizing seaside capital of Catalonia is embedded with rich culture, fantastical art and architecture, and a world-renowned food scene.
 The city has found a way to merge its ancient Roman history with 20th-century Modernist architecture by Antoni Gaudí.
-Barcelona holds up to its title as one of the most attractive cities in Europe.
+Barcelona holds up to its title as one of the most attractive cities in Europe and one of the best cities in Spain.

 2. Madrid

-To experience the magical energy of Madrid, you’d have to wait until the clock strikes 12, when the city really comes alive.
+To experience the magical energy of Madrid, you’d have to wait until the sun starts to set in the summertime.
+This is when the city is most vibrant.

 3. Málaga

 Sitting neatly on the Costa del Sol, Málaga is the soulful hub that gifted the world Pablo Picasso.
-The city is buzzing with youth culture, new art houses and a culinary scene that would excite any foodie.
-The revamped city still has a rich history with remnants thereof scattered across Málaga including Moorish Citadels and a Roman Amphitheatre.
+The city is buzzing with youth culture, new art houses, and a culinary scene that would excite any foodie.
+The revamped city still has a rich history, with remnants scattered across Málaga, including Moorish Citadels and a Roman Amphitheatre.

 4. Valencia